kxr/indexmanagement-scripts-debug/README.md

 ### Debug Scripts

 These debug scripts are modified to log debugging information when the cronjob/scripts runs.
 The debug information can help identify the root cause of these random but recurring failing jobs.
+There are two debug modes "always" and "onerror".

-To use the debug scripts, create the configMap (from either `indexmanagement-scripts-debug-onerror/` or `indexmanagement-scripts-debug-always/` directory) and then patch the cronjobs to use this configmap instead.
+To use the debug scripts, create the configMap (from either [`indexmanagement-scripts-debug-onerror/`](https://github.com/kxr/indexmanagement-scripts-debug/tree/main/indexmanagement-scripts-debug-onerror) or [`indexmanagement-scripts-debug-always/`](https://github.com/kxr/indexmanagement-scripts-debug/blob/main/indexmanagement-scripts-debug-always/indexmanagement-scripts-debug-always.cm.yaml) directory) and then patch the cronjobs to use this configmap instead.
 For example:

     oc create -n openshift-logging -f indexmanagement-scripts-debug-onerror.cm.yaml